Sandy4321/distributed_multinomial_regression/README.md

 ==================================

 The research paper Distributed Multinomial Regression, with arXiv publication @ http://arxiv.org/abs/1311.6139.
-See also the associated R package, https://github.com/TaddyLab/distrom.
+See also the associated R package, https://github.com/TaddyLab/distrom, and the data application, https://github.com/TaddyLab/yelp.